 I always say that my work comes from my heart and eyes not my gear, but I get why you ask.
 I started out 10 years ago with a rather crappy (the digital quality wasn't the best back then) Olympus camera and still managed to get a good start in wedding photography and only upgraded when I got better than what my camera could help me create.
-So don't be discouraged if you can't afford the most expensive pro equipment just now.
-There's time to grow :-) You can read more about my gear and editing in the Resources section.
+There's always time to grow :-) You can read more about my gear and editing in the Resources section.

 What is it like living on a small island?

 I get this questions a lot and you can read all about it in my blogpost here.